afschowdhury/obsidian-notes/LLM/SimpleSequentialChain.md

 </mark>

 > It works well when there is a single input and single output .
-For multiple input and multiple output we us
+For multiple input and multiple output use [[SequentialChain]]
+>

 ![[Pasted image 20230612131044.png]]